akbarnes/dupver/README.md

 * [ ] support deletions of snapshots
 * [ ] support `status` and `diff` commands
 * [ ] move repository out of working directory
+* [ ] check to make sure I don't overwrite workdir config
+* [ ] use json for snapshots. compression probably isn't needed as files are about 100 kB for 1 GB data

 ## Setup